-Research by Lighthouse has found that few analyst relations teams are measuring how effective social media outreach is.
+Research by InfluencerRelations.com has found that few analyst relations teams are measuring how effective social media outreach is.
 In our on-demand webinar, you’ll learn what the weaknesses are in social media measurement – and how to fix it.

 Most corporate buyers of high technology, like most industry analysts, are not using social media professionally in any serious way.
 Those who are are generally not using them extensively or would not use them in a professional setting.
-However in a number of technology areas, most obviously social media and customer relationship management solutions, and in the US in particular, firms are starting to attempt to track the interaction of analysts and technology buyers through twitter.
+However, in a number of technology areas, most obviously social media and customer relationship management solutions, and in the US in particular, firms are starting to attempt to track the interaction of analysts and technology buyers through twitter.

 Having worked on a number of social media projects now, our experience is that the current ability of even the largest firms to track and measure their own social media impact is questionable – and so must be their ability to track analysts.
-In this webinar, Lighthouse will explain how firms providing meaningful measurement of the social media campaign are stepping through four steps.
+In this webinar, Chapple will explain how firms providing a meaningful measurement of the social media campaign are stepping through four steps.

 To register for the webinar, email us at firstname.lastname@example.org